dannyirwin/slugger/README.md

 # Welcome to SLUGGER!

 This project is the repo for a Browser Game for Beginners tutorial written as a series of blog posts.
-It was createing during the first couple weeks of a Software Developer Bootcamp with Flatiron School as a daily side project in the mornings before classes.
+It was created during the first couple weeks of a Software Developer Bootcamp with Flatiron School as a daily side project in the mornings before classes.
 Using only vanilla JavaScript, it was built to be a bare bones example to walk a reader through some basic features.
 I modeled it